- About us

 What happens in the first session?

-During the first session, the psychologist/ principal psychologist will conduct an interview to gain sufficient information of your concerns and the child/adolescent's backround history.
+During the first session, the registered psychologist/ clinical psychologist will conduct an interview to gain sufficient information of your concerns and the child/adolescent's background history.
 This may include but is not limited to; developmental, behavioural, social and emotional history.